Paths To Leadership

 Who is this intended for?

-Paths to Leadership is intended for School of Medicine faculty who are currently in--or taking on--early or mid-stage leadership roles within their departments, divisions, or elsewhere in the School of Medicine or OHSU.
+Paths to Leadership is intended for School of Medicine faculty who want to make a difference at OHSU.
+It is for faculty who are currently in —or taking on— formal or informal leadership roles within their departments, divisions, or elsewhere in the School of Medicine or OHSU.
 Individuals who are considering taking on such roles or wish to develop their individual leadership skills are also invited to apply.

 - Improving its leadership and management capacity